OctopusDeploy/docs/docs/guides/debugging-powershell-scripts.md

 ![Sample PowerShell script](/docs/guides/debugging-powershell-scripts-script.png)

-PowerShell debugging is enabled by the adding the variable `Octopus.Action.PowerShell.DebugMode` and setting the value to `true`.
+PowerShell debugging is enabled by adding the variable `Octopus.Action.PowerShell.DebugMode` and setting the value to `true`.
 See [the PowerShell debugging documentation](/docs/deploying-applications/custom-scripts/debugging-powershell-scripts.md) for all of the possible settings.

 ![Variable to enable debugging](/docs/guides/debugging-powershell-scripts-variables.png)